rossmann-engineering/Gateway/readme.md

 After the User and Password has been verified the Main Screen of the Webserver is shown automatically (or via the top menu "Home")

-At the top if the screen nect to the Logo the Software Version is shown
+At the top if the screen next to the Logo the Software Version is shown
 The 3G-Interface section shows the connection status of the Modem.
 These Information are OS-specific for Linux only
 The Gateway Properties section shows the Hardware of the Gateway.
 These Information are OS-specific for Linux only
 The Event-Counter shows the number of sent messages.
 The Event counter can be set to 0 using the Button "Reset Event counter"